 We've already redefined what it means to live with HIV.
 Now let's find their definition of how to live well with it.

-In the first paper, they established Health Goals for Me: a framework that outlines three steps to ensure HCPs and PLHIV work together in every aspect of their treatment plan.
+In the first paper, they established 'Health Goals for Me': a framework that outlines three steps to ensure HCPs and people living with HIV work together in every aspect of their treatment plan.

 Join us as we discuss Moving Fourth and the Health Goals for Me framework with Mario Cascio, Programme Chair for Quality of Life, European AIDS Treatment Group (EATG) in Italy, and patient advocate who has lived with HIV for a number of years.

-HCP: healthcare professional; PLHIV: people/person living with HIV; QoL: quality of life.
+HCP: healthcare professional; QoL: quality of life.

-*Since the proposal of the Health Goals for Me framework, UNAIDs have announced an updated 95-95-95 target to help end the AIDS epidemic.
+*Since the proposal of the 'Health Goals for Me' framework, UNAIDs have announced an updated 95-95-95 target to help end the AIDS epidemic.
 Despite this update, the Moving Fourth Steering Committee believe improving QoL remains a key goal to achieve healthy living with HIV.
 As such, the framework should still be considered an important component of HIV care.